ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 chains they see that pass the checks in {{feedback-clisrv}}.

-HTTPS servers MUST NOT share any other data that they may learn from the submission of feedback by HTTPS clients.
+HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT Feedback by HTTPS clients.

 Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data: